Mistress Nell

 Mistress Nell is a 1915 American silent historical adventure film starring Mary Pickford.
 It is yet another story about Nell Gwyn taken from a Broadway play Mistress Nell that was very successful for stage actress Henrietta Crosman from 1900 to 1902.
 This production was produced by Adolph Zukor's production company Famous Players Film Company and released through Paramount Pictures.
 The film is extant.

-A surviving print is held by Museum of Modern Art.
+A surviving print is held by the Museum of Modern Art.